MicrosoftDocs/memdocs/memdocs/intune/configuration/email-settings-configure.md

 - **Organization owned devices**: These devices are owned by the organization, are enrolled in Intune, and are fully managed by you.

 - **Personally owned devices**: These devices are owned by end users.
-Users can enroll their entire devices in Intune to be fully managed by you, Or, they can enroll only the apps that will access organization data.
+Users can enroll their entire devices in Intune to be fully managed by you.

-  For more information on the enrollment options for personal devices, go to [Deployment guide: Enroll Windows devices in Microsoft Intune: BYOD: User enrollment](deployment-guide-enrollment-windows.md#byod-user-enrollment).
+  For more information on the enrollment options for personal devices, go to [Deployment guide: Enroll Windows devices in Microsoft Intune: BYOD: User enrollment](../fundamentals/deployment-guide-enrollment-windows.md#byod-user-enrollment).

-On all Windows devices, you add and deploy an email app that supports Microsoft Exchange.
+On all Windows devices, you can add and deploy an email app that supports Microsoft Exchange.
 Your options:

 - **Built-in Mail app**: This app is preinstalled with the OS and can be used to access personal email and organization email.
 For organization email, you need to [create an email device configuration profile](#create-the-profile) (in this article), and deploy this profile to your devices.
 The profile includes the settings that connect the Mail app to your Microsoft Exchange.